 Message from the Chair

 Welcome to the Brookdale Department of Geriatrics and Palliative Medicine, established in 1982 as the first department of geriatrics at an American medical school.
 Over the course of nearly three decades, we have built one of the largest academic geriatrics programs in the United States.
-We have robust clinical programs on three campuses — The Mount Sinai Medical Center, the Jewish Home and Hospital, and the James J. Peters VA Medical Center — for inpatient and outpatient geriatrics, palliative care, long-term care, and home-based care.
+We have robust clinical programs on three campuses — The Mount Sinai Health System, the Jewish Home and Hospital, and the James J. Peters VA Medical Center — for inpatient and outpatient geriatrics, palliative care, long-term care, and home-based care.

 Nationally and internationally recognized as models for improving care, quality of life, and the training of the next generation of physicians and researchers, our programs include:

 • Martha Stewart Center for Living

 • Lillian and Benjamin Hertzberg Palliative Care Institute

 • Center to Advance Palliative Care